phalcon-orphanage/docs/en/reference/tutorial-invo.rst

     }

-The hooks events always receive a first parameter that contains contextual information of the event produced and a second one that is the object that produced the event itself.
-It is not mandatory that plugins extend the class Phalcon\\Mvc\\User\\Plugin, but by doing it they gain easier access to the services in the application.
+The hooks events always receive a first parameter that contains contextual information of the event produced ($event) and a second one that is the object that produced the event itself ($dispatcher).
+It is not mandatory that plugins extend the class Phalcon\\Mvc\\User\\Plugin, but by doing this they gain easier access to the services available in the application.

-Now, we're verifying the role in the current session, check to see if he/she has access using the ACL list.
+Now, we're verifying the role in the current session, checking if he/she has access using the ACL list.
 If he/she does not have access we redirect him/her to the home screen as explained before:

 .. code-block:: php

     <?php

-    use \Phalcon\Events\Event;
-    use \Phalcon\Mvc\Dispatcher;
+    use Phalcon\Events\Event,
+        Phalcon\Mvc\Dispatcher,
+        Phalcon\Mvc\User\Plugin;

-    class Security extends Phalcon\Mvc\User\Plugin
+    class Security extends Plugin
     {

         // ...